LottieFiles/lottie-interactivity/README.md

 ```

 Setup configuration
-The name of the object ie: <span style="color: red;">'firstLottie'</span> in this example is the ID set to the lottie web component on the html page.This object takes an object named actions which consists of an array of objects.
-Multiple objects can be added into this array and therefore multiple actions such as <span style="color: #d73a49;">"seek"</span>, <span style="color: #d73a49">"stop"</span> and <span style="color: #d73a49">"play"</span>, can be set.
-Each object has a start and end which is essentially a percentage for the height of the lottie container.
+The name of the object ie: 'firstLottie' in this example is the ID set to the lottie web component on the html page.This object takes an object named actions which consists of an array of objects.
+Multiple objects can be added into this array and therefore multiple actions such as "seek", "stop" and "loop", can be set.
+Each object has a start and end which is essentially a percentage for the height of the lottie container and is a value between 0 and 1.

 ```javascript
 const animActions = {